sanyukth-napier/Portfolio-SET09102/week11_requirements.md

 - Be able to edit existing information by clicking on it [ Time required - 20mins ]

-# Fuctions I want to implement
-1)Having a database that stores just the contact information of the team patners (maybe also the status and where they are)

-2)Being able to search for a specific patner

-3)At first only name being displayed and the info being displayed if you click on name or any other action

-4)Being able to add new team patner with relevant infromation

 # Creating the button
 ![buttonMake](images/buttonMake.jpg)